Jobijollof/MERN-STACK-IMPLEMENTATION/README.md

 `cd routes`

-Now, create a file api.js with the command below
+Now, create a file api.js with the command below:

 `touch api.js`